2012 Forrest Wood Cup

 0: Number of anglers who have won more than one Forrest Wood Cup title.

-3: Total number of limits caught by co-angler field during opening day of Cup competition.
+1: Total number of limits caught by co-angler field during the second day of Cup competition.

-5-6: The total weight in pounds of ounces separating first-place pro Jacob Wheeler from his next closest competitor (Scott Canterbury) after the first day of Forrest Wood Cup competition.
+3-3: The total weight in pounds of ounces separating first-place pro Jacob Wheeler from his next closest competitor (Jay Yelas) after the second day of Forrest Wood Cup competition.

 6: Total number of stringers recorded over 14 pounds throughout the four-day duration of the 2010 Forrest Wood Cup on Lake Lanier.